Orussidae: Biology and behavior

-Orussid wasps have been collected only rarely.
+Orussid sawflies have been collected only rarely.
 Over the years, their abundance has been subject to strong fluctuations.
 The species are thermophilous and wasps are active during the hottest hours of the day.
 Therefore, they are rarely found by the entomologists specialized in sawflies.

 Only for few species the larval biology is known.
 Orussidae are parasitoids of xylobiontic larvae of beetles or Hymenoptera, particularly of the larvae of jewel beetles (Buprestidae), long-horned beetles (Cerambycidae), and wood wasps (Siricidae, Xiphydriidae).
 Orussids can be observed running around quickly on dead tree trunks.
 The females locate the host larvae living concealed inside wood by generating vibrations by tapping the tips of their antennae against the wood surface.
 The vibrations are picked up by the modified fore legs.
 After locating the host, the female drills into the wood with the very long ovipositor and lays the egg.
 The egg is very elongate with a small expansion on the anterior end and a long expansion on the posterior end.
 The egg is coiled on the host.
 In some species the egg is possibly laid into the tunnel of the host if the host itself can not be reached, and the orussid larva itself crawls to the host.
 On its way to the host it may gnaw through the wood shavings left by the host.
 It has been disputed whether this material contributes to the nutrition of the larva.
-At least in Guiglia schauinslandi, the larva lives externally for its first two instars and then enters the putrid(?) liquid in the dead host, where it remains until the adult emerges.
+At least in Guiglia schauinslandi, the larva lives externally for its first two instars and then enters the inside of the dead host, where it remains until the adult emerges.